faranalytics/socketnaut/README.md

 - A Controller will attempt to bind to port 3000.
 - A Service Proxy for the HTTP Server will attempt to bind to port 3080.
 - A Service Proxy for the HTTPS Server will attempt to bind to port 3443.
+- The test script will use `openssl` in order to generate a certificate.

 #### Clone the repository.